 Since the onset of the COVID-19 pandemic in the United States, the safety of SCA members and staff has been paramount in our organization’s response and decision-making.
 As the pandemic continues to evolve and unfold, SCA continually strives to update our management strategy with an effective and relevant approach.

-We aim to inform our approach to COVID-19 with public health guidance and regulation, including that of the CDC, OSHA, state, local authorities.
+Our approach to COVID-19 is informed by public health guidance and regulations, including from the CDC, OSHA, FDA, state, local authorities.
 Our policies and protocols are further informed by SCA site-partner requirements, position-specific requirements and volunteer or employee status.
-SCA’s outdoor medical expert advisor is further used to support our experienced Safety and Risk Management Department is supported by SCA’s medical advisor.
+Our experienced Safety and Risk Management Department is supported by SCA’s medical advisor.

 In Collaboration: A shared responsibility

 Mitigating the risks associated with COVID-19 is a shared responsibility between SCA, our partner organizations and agencies, and the members participating in our programs.
 In providing the safest and most equitable position experiences we can, we ask for mutual cooperation, collaboration, and communication among these groups to help protect members, staff, and the local communities in which we serve.

 SCA’s COVID-19 Best Management Practices

 Throughout all programs, positions, and settings, SCA’s approach to COVID-19 is underpinned by several best management strategies.
 These strategies are informed by current federal guidance:

-- Informational such as acknowledgement and planning for inherent risks, regular symptoms checks, testing for screening purposes, determining vaccination rates, and informing others of potential pathways to exposure;
+- Informational such as acknowledgement and planning for inherent risks, regular health and symptom checks, and viral testing for diagnostic purposes;

 - Personal Protective Equipment (PPE) such as masking practices in accordance with federal guidance and accommodations for safety critical work;

 - Sanitation & Disinfection such as regular and frequent handwashing or sanitation, cleaning practices for high touch tools, objects, and surfaces, and PPE.

 SCA’s policy framework includes the recognition that local context often varies.
 The best management strategies serve as guiding principles, which are applied local program levels as policy and practice.
 Partner work and living context may also vary, and further inﬂuence work and practice at the local level.
 SCA’s national COVID-19 Management Plan is continually reviewed, assessed, and updated as conditions, knowledge, and guidance evolve.